Parent page: Getting Familiar with the Altium Design Environment

 Each image can be a maximum of 2MB.
 After it is pasted into the comment, click the image to display the full image, as shown in the image on the right.

-General tasks (tasks applied to the current project but are not associated with a project comment or document) are listed in the panel in a separate group, under the entry of the project.
-For general tasks, the same content and attributes are shown in the panel as for regular tasks (assignee, priority, etc.).
+General tasks (tasks applied to the current project but are not associated with a project comment or document) are listed in the panel in a separate group under the entry of the project.
+The same content and attributes are shown in the panel for general tasks (assignee, priority, etc.).

 General tasks are listed in the Comments and Tasks panel.

-Comments also can be placed on a board layout in the PCB editor design space and on a Draftsman document using the same placement approach as that in the schematic editor.
-When a comment entry is selected in the Comments and Tasks panel, the system will open (and load if necessary) the associated design document.
+Comments can also be placed in the design space of the PCB (in 2D layout mode), Multi-board Schematic and Draftsman editors using the same placement approach as that in the schematic editor.
+When a comment entry is selected in the Comments and Tasks panel, the system will open (and load, if necessary) the associated design document.

 An example comment in a PCB document